jDataView/jDataView/README.md

 * The first one is to download the file through XHR with [charset=x-user-defined](https://developer.mozilla.org/en/using_xmlhttprequest#Receiving_binary_data).
 You get the file as a **String**, and you have to rewrite all the decoding and encoding functions (getUint16, getFloat32, ...).
 All the browsers support this.

 * Then browsers that implemented WebGL also added **ArrayBuffers**.
 It is a plain buffer that can be read with views called **TypedArrays** (Int32Array, Float64Array, ...).
 You can use them to decode the file but this is not very handy.
 It has big drawback, it can't read non-aligned data.
-It is supported by Firefox 4 and Chrome 7.

 * A new revision of the specification added **DataViews**.
 It is a view around your buffer that can read/write arbitrary data types directly through functions: getUint32, getFloat64 ...